ElsMammadli0123/KRI-calculator---Intern/README.md

 ---

 ## Troubleshooting
-- If the output file is empty, check the console for errors or data loading issues.
+- Permission Denied Error: Close the output Excel file before running the script again.
+- No Data Loaded: Check that your input file matches the expected format and worksheet name.
 - Ensure date formats in your Excel file match the expected format: `MM/DD/YY HH:MM:SS AM/PM`.
+- Unexpected Results: Review the printed logs for errors or warnings.